contactandyc/another-c-library/2_timing.md

 char *argv[];
 ```

-The asterisk means that the variable named `argv` is a pointer to the type `char` which is a single byte and is signed (signed is the default datatype prefix).
+The asterisk means that the variable named `argv` is a pointer to the type `char`, which is a single byte and is signed (signed is the default datatype prefix).
 The `[]` after the `argv` indicates that `argv` is referencing an array of pointers.

 In the following array
 ```